How To Become A Successful Wedding Planner In The Digital Age

 Most weddings offer a sit-down dinner for everyone who can make it.
 You will need a seat for every single guest.
 You’ll also need to know how many people you have to pay to feed.
 That’s why it’s super important for people to RSVP to the wedding invites.

 Some people won’t RSVP if they forget or don’t have a stamp.
-With virtual invites, you can make it easy for people to RSVP right then and there.
+With digital wedding invitations, you can make it easy for people to RSVP right then and there.
 Even after you get the virtual RSVP wedding invitations, be prepared for a couple of extra guests than expected just in case.

 3. Make Good Use Of Pictures And Video